What is NIPT?

 First trimester screening combines the results of biochemical blood tests with the structural findings measured under ultrasound to predict the chance that your baby has a chromosomal or other structural abnormality.

 NIPT is a genetic test that analyses your baby’s DNA fragments that are circulating in your bloodstream to detect the most common chromosomal abnormalities.
-By directly analysing your baby’s DNA, NIPT results have been shown to be more accurate and have fewer false positives (i.e. abnormal results that are incorrect) than FTS in identifying Down syndrome cases.
+By directly analysing your baby’s DNA, NIPT results have been shown to be more accurate and have fewer false positives (i.e. abnormal results that are incorrect) and fewer false negatives (i.e. normal results that are incorrect) than FTS in identifying Down syndrome cases.

 How accurate is NIPT?

-NIPT is more accurate than traditional first trimester screening and much less likely to give a false positive result.
+NIPT is more accurate than traditional first trimester screening and much less likely to give a false positive or false negative result.
 That means there will be much less chance your doctor would recommend follow-up testing, such as amniocentesis.

 Why the Harmony Prenatal Test?